Invest in your photography skills and experience a place like no other.

 • Absolutely!
 You can make incremental payments that you're comfortable with.
 The remaining amount has to be paid in full 60 days before the trip starts.

-• This workshop is open to 7 participants and is designed for an intimate experience for photographers of all skill levels.
+• This workshop is open to 10 participants and is designed for an intimate experience for photographers of all skill levels.
 It will feature a fun, positive and interactive learning environment.

 • 100%, you don’t have to be a photographer to join, you're more than welcome to come for the experience and enjoy good company in nature!
 We have had guests in the past just use their phone and soak in the moments as they happen.

-• Breakfast on day 1 (there is a great cafe near our meeting spot if your hotel doesn't include breakfast) and dinner on day 4 will have to be covered by the participant.
+• Breakfast and lunch on day 1 (there is a great cafe near our meeting spot if your hotel doesn't include breakfast) and dinner on day 4 will have to be covered by the participant.

 • Alcohol - we are not licensed to serve alcohol but guests are welcome to bring their own to enjoy responsibly at the end of the day!